- What is connected TV advertising and how does it work?

 How big is connected TV?

 More than 164 million U.S. internet users access video content via connected TV devices, and this number is predicted to grow by up to 204.1 million viewers in 2022.
 The trend doesn’t only encompass North America.
-The penetration of connected TV devices in the United Kingdom, Japan, Germany, and France will significantly grow according to the Interactive Advertising Bureau.
+The penetration of connected TV in the United Kingdom, Japan, Germany, and France will significantly grow according to the Interactive Advertising Bureau.

 Connected TV advertising is becoming a powerful open platform that caters directly to a variety of new applications and services to homes, mainly for the young, middle-aged, and older adult population.
 Such a robust, tech-savvy audience represents incredible marketing opportunities.
 The brands that are looking for ways to increase engagement and raise brand awareness can target their users multi-screen.